 Affected by the Government Shutdown?
 Here’s What You Need To Know.

 Over the weekend, the partial government shutdown passed it’s 22nd day, making it the longest shutdown in history.
-Of the about 800,000 federal employees affected, nearly 380,000 have been furloughed (given a leave of absence) and the remainder continue to work without pay.
+Of the about 800,000 federal employees affected, nearly 380,000 have been furloughed (given a leave of absence) and the remainder continues to work without pay.

 While most people affected by the shutdown are located in the Washington D.C. area, workers going without pay can be found nationwide.

 For millions of Americans, an unexpected financial setback can make it feel like your world is caving in around you.
 If you or a loved one has been affected by the government shutdown, it’s important to know that you are not alone and that everything is going to be okay.
 GreenPath, our non-profit partner offering financial guidance to our members, provided the steps below to support you in setting a plan for your expenses:

 Step 1: List Out and Prioritize Your Expenses

 The first thing to do is understand your overall financial situation so you can get an idea of what you need to pay and what you have to work with.
 Use GreenPath’s budgeting worksheet to list out your expenses and due dates.